pivoteur/biz/README.md

 when one of the assets returned to the started amount, did I have more of the other?
 (Yes, I did) And when the *other* asset resettled to the starting amount did I have more of the first?
-(Yes, I did) And when I had more of both, I used that as a locus to restart my measures, proving pivot arbitrage when from more to even more of the pivoted assets.
+(Yes, I did) And when I had more of both, I used that as a locus to restart my measures, proving pivot arbitrage went from more to even more of the pivoted assets.

 That's great, and that's reassuring, ... but it's not precise.